 Check the function of the parking brake.
-Release, then reapply.
 To check parking brake holding capability, park the lift truck on a grade and apply the parking brake.
 The parking brake should hold a lift truck with rated load on a 15% grade.